mahe-lab/sops/qiacube_rna_extraction_cell_pellet.md

 - Wipe down work surfaces with 70% isopropanol

 ### waste
-- Tips/Tubes should be disposed of in yellow biohazard bag
+- Tips/Tubes/Rotor Adapters should be disposed of in yellow biohazard bucket
-- Reagent/flow through disposal in aqueous chemical waste container

 ### maintenance
 - Wipe down work surfaces with 70% isopropanol

 ### before_starting
-- This protocol requires that the QIACUBE be loaded with the correct reagent solutions, tips, and spin cartridges (with RNEasy columns, QIAShredder columns and collection tubes)
+- This protocol requires that the QIACUBE be loaded with the correct reagent solutions, tips, and rotor adapters (with RNEasy columns, QIAShredder columns and collection tubes)
 - A maximum of 12 specimens can be processed per run
 - Ensure that sufficient tube labels are available (each collection tube should be labelled)
 -